krishNA2000000/C-Programs/README.md

 Prints the area of the circle rounded to two decimal places.

-return 0;

-Ends the program successfully.
+return 0; Ends the program successfully.

 //write a c program to determine and print the sum of the following harmonic series for a given value of n: 1+1/2+1/3+.......+1/n. the value of n should be given interactively through the terminal.

+concept Used: Harmonic Series
+A harmonic series is the sum of reciprocals of natural numbers.

+This series converges slowly and is useful in mathematics and computer science (e.g., analysis of algorithms like QuickSort and in complexity theory).

 #include <stdio.h>